 - Gently exfoliates the skin to remove toxins, oils, makeup, and reduce acne

-- Extremely watered down, runny product
+- Extremely watered down, runny

 - Has a harsh fragrance